Evan Dobelle: Education and career

 The ensuing controversy caused a statewide referendum to be passed by 63% that changed the way Regents were appointed by the Governor and was upheld unanimously by the Hawaii Supreme Court.
 The gubernatorial advisor and Regent who had initiated the process against Dobelle was subsequently rejected for reconfirmation by the state senate.

 In 2004, he became president of the New England Board of Higher Education (NEBHE).
 A few weeks later he was unanimously chosen to be President of NEBHE by the 48 delegates representing the six New England governors.
-Dobelle reorganized and focused the organization on core issues of access and affordability, significantly heightening NEBHE’s visibility and increasing external funding.
+Dobelle reorganized and focused the organization on core issues of access and affordability, significantly heightening NEBHE's visibility and increasing external funding.
 Dobelle also energized participation of the six states in the region for the College Ready initiative and engaged all New England Governors, SHEEOS, and K–12 Education Commissioners in a single cooperative effort to address high school graduation rates and college access.

 In December 2007 Dobelle was appointed president of Westfield State College in Westfield, Massachusetts.
 During his tenure the school's name was changed from "college" to "university."

-In August, 2013, an audit directed by the executive committee of the university's board of trustees found that Dobelle mixed personal and institutional expenses submitted for reimbursement; Dobelle countered that he had self-reported the accounting issue to the Chair and the university General Counsel, and that the issue had arisen due to the existing system.
+In August, 2013, an audit directed by the executive committee of the university's board of trustees found that Dobelle mixed personal and institutional expenses submitted for reimbursement; Dobelle countered that he had self-reported the accounting issue to the chair and the university General Counsel, and that the issue had arisen due to the existing system.
 Auditors also questioned other expenses, including tickets to the Boston Symphony Orchestra, and a wire transfer to Vietnam, one of several expenses from a 2008 twelve-person academic delegation to Asia meant to raise Westfield's international profile and to raise funds.
 Reaction to the controversy includes an investigation by the state Attorney General's office and the withdrawal of a $100,000 gift; Dobelle countered that the pledge had been made years before and was not authentic.

 Dobelle called the audit and its release illegal and defaming.
 On November 8, 2013, Dobelle announced his resignation from Westfield State University and his retirement from public service.
 However, he was still both suing the university and billing it for over 90 thousand dollars in his legal fees.

 On July 31, 2014, the Massachusetts Inspector General's Office published the results of its investigation of Dobelle's spending while at Westfield State.
 On April 30, 2015, Dobelle and the Commonwealth of Massachusetts settled.
 The settlement required Dobelle to pay the Commonwealth $185,000 in legal fees.
 The settlement agreement also prevents Dobelle from serving in any role at a Massachusetts public institution of higher learning, but with no admission of wrongdoing on the part of Dobelle.

 He currently works as a consultant and board member in the nonprofit and private sectors.
-He also currently serves as the Visiting Leadership Scholar at the Moeller Institute at Churchill College, Cambridge.